Yashwanth154/Visual-to-Auditory/README.md

-# Visual-to-Auditory
+# Visual-to-Auditory-Transformation
-This Project is developed to convert visually appearing text data into audio files.This is a Group Project
+A project on Image to Text to Speech for Indian Languages This is a team project.